 On April 28, 1811, John Bradbury wrote of the Loess Hills near the mouth of the Platte River.
 “On gaining the summit of the bluffs, I was amply repaid by the grandeur of the scene that suddenly opened to my view…On looking into the valley of the Missouri from an elevation of about two hundred and fifty feet, the view was magnificent; the bluffs can be seen for more than thirty miles, stretching to the north-eastward in a right line, their summits varied by an infinity of undulations.
 The flat valley of the river, about six or seven miles in breadth, is partly prairie, but interspersed with clumps of the finest trees, through the intervals of which could be seen the majestic but muddy Missouri.
 The scene towards the interior of the country was extremely singular: it presents to the view a countless number of little green hills, apparently sixty or eighty feet in perpendicular height, and so steep, that it was with much difficulty I could ascend them; some were so acutely pointed, that two people would have found it difficult to stand on the top at the same time.
 I wandered among these mountains in miniature until late in the afternoon….”

-On April 6, 1850, Thaddeus Culbertson, who had likely read Bradbury’s journal, wrote of the Loess Hills near Kanesville, Iowa, which is today’s Council Bluffs, Iowa.
+On April 6, 1850, Thaddeus Culbertson, who had likely read Bradbury’s journal before he traveled up the Missouri, described the Loess Hills near Kanesville, Iowa, which is today’s Council Bluffs, Iowa.
 “After leaving it [Kanesville], we again entered on the Bluffs and passed over a constant succession of hills.
 During the whole ride I thought the term “Mountains in Miniature” is the most expressive one to describe these Bluffs.
-They have all the irregularity in shape, and in valleys that mountains have, but they have no rocks and rarely timber.
-Some of the views afforded by them are very beautiful; one very fine was presented to-day; as we rose over the last Bluff I did not know it and thought to see the same succession of hills that we had before when judge of my surprise to behold a plain for miles in length before me.”
+They have all the irregularity in shape…that mountains have, but they have no rocks and rarely timber.
+Some of the views afforded by them are very beautiful….”